 28 is a perfect number

 This method uses a while loop instead of a for loop to find the divisors of a number.
-In this case, we increment from 1 and continue until we reach half the number.
-It can be a good alternative when you prefer managing loop conditions explicitly.
+It increments from 1 and continues until reaching half the number.

 def is_perfect_number(num):